CrunchyData/postgres-operator/README.md

 #### Advanced Replication Support

-Choose between [asynchronous replication](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/high-availability/) and [synchronous replication](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/high-availability/#synchronous-replication-guarding-against-transactions-loss) for workloads that are sensitive to losing transactions.
+Choose between [asynchronous replication][high-availability] and [synchronous replication][high-availability-sync] for workloads that are sensitive to losing transactions.

 #### Clone